blw-ofag-ufag/poc-producers-share/README.md

 [![.github/workflows/compute-producers-share.yml](https://github.com/blw-ofag-ufag/poc-producers-share/actions/workflows/compute-producers-share.yml/badge.svg)](https://github.com/blw-ofag-ufag/poc-producers-share/actions/workflows/compute-producers-share.yml)

+# 🐄 *Proof-of-concept* producer's share of the consumer's price

+Effortlessly automate data processing and visualization with this cutting-edge proof-of-concept pipeline.

 > [!NOTE]
-> This GitHub repository is used as a proof-of-concept and does not contain any official statistics from the federal office for agriculture.
+> This GitHub repository is used as a proof-of-concept and does not aim to produce any official statistics for the federal office for agriculture.

 # 🎯 Goal of this project